KitwareMedical/UTM/README.md

 on brain image data sets.
 For a general introduction see [Brain morphometry](https://en.wikipedia.org/wiki/Brain_morphometry).

+The analysis pipeline contains an optimal transport feature extraction step and can perfrom VBM and TBM with and without optimal transport features.
 The scripts perfrom preprocessing, feature extraction and different statistical analysis.

 The scripts perfrom feature extraction using:
 - Standard and modified VBM approaches